Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

      - `_value`: the quantity of asset being transferred (a uint256 representing the smallest unit of the base value)
      - `_nonce`: the current transaction sequence number which is indexed as a topic (_nonce) (this value increments automatically for each `lock`) (Referred to as Sequence Number in this documentation)
      - `_decimals`: the decimals of the asset which defaults to 18 if not found
-     - `_symbol`: the symbol of the asset which defaults to empty string if not found
+     - `_symbol`: the symbol of the asset which defaults to an empty string if not found
-     - `_name`: the name of the asset which defaults to empty string if not found (_name)
+     - `_name`: the name of the asset which defaults to an empty string if not found (_name)
      - `_networkDescriptor`: the network descriptor for the chain this asset is on
 12. Upon seeing the LogLock event, [witnesses](Components#witness) will:
      - [calculate the denom hash](Concepts?id=token-denom-hashing-for-evm-native-assets)